martijnkoopman/Thesis/README.md

 The entire methodology involves 4 steps.
 The first 3 steps have to be performed only once while the 4th step - the actual path-finding - can be performed multiple times.

 1. Dilation the input model
-2. Semantical enrichment the input model
+2. Semantic labelling of the dilated model
-3. Generation of the cell-and-portal graph
+3. Cell-and-portal graph (CPG) generation
 4. Hierarchical path-finding

 ### 1. Dilation of the input model